ianlimle/Junction2019/README.md

 - Match products with the diagnosed skin condition:
 - The curated database was developed from K-means clustering based on the ingredients in each of the products with semi-supervised learning.

-Virtually Places Product on Customer:
+Virtual Placement of Product on Customer:
 - The system generates expected customer's facial image after product usage, using the Neural Style Transfer

 The entire stack is developed using Kivy which takes advantage of GPU resources to run the Computer Vision algorithms in with low latency, at 24 frames per second.